DFFlanders/CloudAppHack/README.md

  5. [Team registration “monarch”](team_registration_monarch_checklist.md) = Teams need to register for this event which means someone needs to help put teams together during all the pre-training events so the teams are ready to go at the start of the hackathon.
  6. [Marketting (social) “guru”](marketting_guru_checklist.md) = Advertising and connecting the community prior to and after the event is all thanks to that one special person with the magic spells to use 'social media'!
  7. [Infrastructure (cloud + wifi + power) “angel”](infrastructure_angel_checklist.md) = There are no cloud apps without a cloud, you'll need the cloud ready at least in a month in advance to test (a couple of backup clouds is a good ideas as well).
- 8. [Logistics (vnue) “magician”](venue_magician_checklist.md) = An event is secretly judges by everyone based on its location, ambiance, food, fun and other logistical activities.
+ 8. [Logistics (venue) “magician”](venue_magician_checklist.md) = An event is secretly judges by everyone based on its location, ambiance, food, fun and other logistical activities.
  9. [Lead judge (and advocacy) “chair”](judges_chair_checklist.md) = A compeittion must be judged fairly, transparently and as much in the open as possible so that everyone feels it was a good competition.
  10. [Community volonteer “champion”](community_volonteer_champion_checklist.md) = hackathons have an amazing way of creating communities of devleopers who want to meet up and do things after the event.
 Have someone who is already in the community ready to take on your participants and get them collaborating after the event.